sycomix/Clover-Edition/DATASETS.md

 ----------------------------
 This page needs a lot of work, please feel free to edit it and submit changes.

+No one has quite worked out a great method of retraining the AI, but many anons are trying different things and progress is being made.
+I have my own approach I'm working on but can't promise anything anytime soon.
+But I'll take any datasets you want to link me.

-## UNIX tools
+## GNU/UNIX tools
 ----------
 Windows users I'm sorry but your software sucks for things that involve manipulating text files.
 Fortunately you guys have the windows subsystem for linux which allows you to use all the basic unix tools within windows.
 I'm just throwing some basic info here for noobs that have no idea what to do.
-Go to [/g/fglt](https://boards.4channel.org/g/catalog#s=fglt) for help.
+Go to [/g/fglt](https://boards.4channel.org/g/catalog#s=fglt) for help with GNU/linux tools and questions.

 ### `wget`
 ---------------------------